Spectrum Live™ Pty Ltd

 We will give you access to your information in the form you want it where it is reasonable and practical to do so.
 We may charge you a small fee to cover our costs when giving you access, but We will always notify you of this first and this fee will not relate to you making a request for your information, only to give you access to the information.

 We are required to help you ask for the information to be corrected if We cannot correct this for you.
 Accordingly, We may need to talk to third parties.
 However, the most efficient way for you to make a correction request is to send it to the organisation which you believe made the mistake.

 If We are able to correct the information, We will notify you within five business days of deciding to do this.
 We will also notify the relevant third parties as well as any others you notify Us about.
 If there are any instances where We cannot do this, then We will notify you in writing.

 If We are unable to correct your information, We will explain why in writing within five business days of making this decision.
-If We cannot resolve this with you internally, you are able to make a complaint via our external dispute resolution scheme, by contacting the Financial Services Ombudsman (FOS) or the Office of the Australian Information Commissioner (OAIC).
+If We cannot resolve this with you internally, you are able to make a complaint via our external dispute resolution scheme, by contacting the Office of the Australian Information Commissioner (OAIC).